 - Take a motorcycle safety course: Many states offer motorcycle safety courses that can teach riders the basics of safe riding.
 These courses can provide valuable information on everything from proper braking techniques to how to avoid common accidents.
 Taking a motorcycle safety course is a great educational opportunity to brush up on your skills and become a safer rider.

 - Make sure your motorcycle is in full functioning condition: This means regularly checking the tires, brakes, and lights and getting any necessary repairs done promptly.
 Before a long trip, it’s also a good idea to check your motorcycle thoroughly to ensure everything is in working order.

 By following these motorcycle safety tips, you are taking control to reduce the risk of being involved in a motorcycle accident.
 However, even the safest riders can’t always avoid accidents.
-If you or someone you love has been injured in a motorcycle accident, contact an experienced personal injury attorney from Guenard & Bozarth, LLP to discuss your legal options.
+If you or someone you love has been injured in a motorcycle accident, contact an experienced Sacramento motorcycle accident lawyer from Guenard & Bozarth, LLP to discuss your legal options.